 Heritage chickens have a lot to offer.
 They are usually friendlier chickens that are great for families with children.
 Many of them forage well and won’t require as much in feed to raise and own.

 With the exception of the Sultan chicken, the other heritage chicken breeds lay over 100 eggs a year, with some laying over 200 eggs a year!
 Heritage chickens are usually mid-sized to large-sized birds that have healthier dispositions and are usually more disease resistant than modern strains.
+For an especially hardy winter heritage breed, check out the Icelandic chicken breed.

 I hope you enjoy raising your heritage chickens as much as my family has enjoyed raising ours!
 Don’t forget to check out 10 Amazingly Beautiful Chicken Breeds That Also Lay Eggs in the next article in our series.